karanchahal/papers/attention.md

 The RNN reduces the language modeling problem to modeling for the probability for the next word given the preceding words.

-Conditional MOdels are similiar to the above approach.
+Conditional Models are similiar to the above approach.
 Just now a variable x is used as the history for predicting the first word.

 Hence , x is the condition to the language model.